ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-cloudfront.md

 ---
 {% include JB/setup %}

-[CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) uses edge locations and regions as a CDN point of presence.
+[CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) uses edge locations and regions as a CDN points of presence.
 Also protects against networking and application layer attack and integrates with Shield, WAF, &amp; Route53 while using HTTPS on requests and pull forwards.
 Support websockets.

 # Origins
 There are numerous content origins:

-- _S3_ - S3 Website hosted must be enabled; use Origin Access Control (OAC) to restrict access to the bucket to CloudFront; can also be used as an ingress point for files into S3;
+- _S3_ - S3 Website hosted must be enabled; use Origin Access Control (OAC) to restrict access to the bucket to CloudFront; can also be used as an ingress point for files into S3

 - _MediaStore Container &amp; MediaPackage Endpoint_ to deliver Video on Demand or live streaming video using AWS Media Services